monome/docs/norns/study-3.md

 function greeting();  print("hello there!");end
 ```

 This evaluation gesture checked our code chunk and has made it executable in our current session!
-Place the cursor on the last line of our code chunk and evaluate it using CMD + RETURN / CTRL + ENTER. **You'll this print to the maiden REPL**:
+Place the cursor on the last line of our code chunk and evaluate it using CMD + RETURN / CTRL + ENTER. **You'll see this print to the maiden REPL**:

 ```lua
 greeting()